 Long Branch is the first stop on the NJ Transit Bayhead Line from Penn Station, and is just an hour’s drive from Midtown Manhattan.

 Long Branch has been a resort town since the Victorian Age, but fell into decline in the 1950’s.
-Ten years ago, a blighted section right on the beach was seized by eminent domain and developed into the luxury mixed-use Pier Village complex: with condos, apartments, restaurants, shops, and a fantastic boutique hotel.
+About 20 years ago, a blighted section right on the beach was seized by eminent domain and developed into the luxury mixed-use Pier Village complex: with condos, apartments, restaurants, shops, and several boutique hotels.

 Though you might feel inclined to stay “on campus” while visiting, plan a foray south on Ocean Avenue to catch a glimpse of the grand mansions along the waterfront.
 And then head west to West Long Branch, home to Monmouth University and a Brazilian- Portuguese enclave peppered with fun clothing shops and South American markets.